 - 11) Set up and Maintain Weekly Meetings with the Site Supervisor.
 These meetings/discussions will center around the daily logs and weekly journal reports.
-These meetings will also serve the purpose of continually evaluating the mini-internship/practicum site, responsibilities, intern, supervisor, etc. - 12) Set up and Meet with the University Faculty Supervisor a minimum of 5 times during the academic semester.
+These meetings will also serve the purpose of continually evaluating the internship site, responsibilities, intern, supervisor, etc. - 12) Set up and Meet with the University Faculty Supervisor a minimum of 5 times during the academic semester.
 (Usually every 3, 6, 9, 12 weeks.)
-These meetings will serve to periodically touch base with the student intern. - \\ The University faculty supervisor is free to meet with the student intern anytime if problems should arise with the mini-internship/practicum experience.
-If a mini-internship/practicum site is a far distance from campus, phone calls, e-mails, or video conferencing will be used. - 13) Arrange a minimum of 1 Site Visit for the University Faculty Supervisor.
+These meetings will serve to periodically touch base with the student intern. - The University faculty supervisor is free to meet with the student intern anytime if problems should arise with the internship experience.
+If an internship site is a far distance from campus, phone calls, e-mails, or video conferencing will be used. - 13) Arrange a minimum of 1 Site Visit for the University Faculty Supervisor.
 The student intern will arrange a meeting/conference with the faculty supervisor, site supervisor and the intern him/herself during the 6/7th week of the semester.
 This visitation is to be in the work environment.
 Discussion will center on the intern's job responsibility, projects, evaluations, etc. There will be time for separate meetings with the student and the site supervisor.
-The faculty supervisor will also go on a guided tour of the facility with the site supervisor and/or with the student intern. - 14) OPTIONAL -- Development and Submission of a Special Project.
-The student intern MAY BE required to complete a special project during the 14-week mini-internship/practicum.
+The faculty supervisor will also go on a guided tour of the facility with the site supervisor and/or with the student intern. - 14) Development and Submission of a Special Project.
+Each student intern is required to complete a special project during the 14-week internship.
 The nature and scope of the special project is dependent upon the type of organization/agency and the specific needs of the site supervisor.
 The purpose of the special project is to make a contribution to the organization/agency and to provide an opportunity for additional learning and involvement by the intern.
 The intern will meet with the site supervisor to determine the type of project that will be useful to both the organization/agency and the student.
-Some suggestions are: - Develop, implement, and evaluate a new program, activity or special event - Develop a public relations brochure or slide presentation - Develop and administer a survey - Plan and organize a special event (tournament, fundraiser, race, etc.) - Develop a photo notebook for interpreting a program or activity - Develop a manual for volunteers, student interns, etc. - Produce a video for in-service training - Develop a feasibility study - Develop a new marketing or advertising strategy - Develop a risk management manual - Do market research - Do program evaluations - Prepare and produce a policy or employers training manual project.
-The report/evaluation must be typewritten, double-spaced, single sided, 12-point font, a minimum of 2-3 pages, and address the questions listed.
+Some suggestions are: - Develop, implement, and evaluate a new program, activity or special event - Develop a public relations brochure or slide presentation - Develop and administer a survey - Plan and organize a special event (tournament, fundraiser, race, etc.) - Develop a photo notebook for interpreting a program or activity - Develop a manual for volunteers, student interns, etc. - Produce a video for in-service training - Develop a feasibility study - Develop a new marketing or advertising strategy - Develop a risk management manual - Do market research - Do program evaluations - Prepare and produce a policy or employers training manual